DOdrums/PortfolioProjectThree/README.md

 * In the "Buildpacks" Python and Nodejs.
 * Under "Deployment Method" click on "GitHub" to get access to your repository.
 * Enable Automatic Deploys" or "Deploy Branch".

+## Acknowledgements

+This website was built as part of the Full Stack Software Development course from Code Institute.
+I would like to thank my mentor Adeye Adegbenga, for his excellent feedback and guidance throughout the development of the project.
+I would also like to thank friends and family, who all took a look at the finished project to make sure it worked well and if I could improve things.